frec-3044/tidyvere-intro-template/lesson.md

 ## Background Reading, Video & Exercises

-The background reading is embbed in the assignment Rmarkdown as links to the relevant sections of
+The background reading is embbed in the assignment Rmarkdown as links to the relevant sections of [R for Data Science book (2nd edition)](https://r4ds.hadley.nz) by Hadley Wickham, Mine Çetinkaya-Rundel, and Garrett Grolemund.